smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 - New vehicle data type: `climateData` to replace `externalTemperature` parameter.
 - New vehicle data type: `seatOccupancy`.

 It is not required to implement all vehicle data types.
-If a type is unsupported by your headunit, please be sure to respond to SDL Core with result `UNSUPPORTED_RESOURCE` if an unsupported request has been made.
+If a type is unsupported by your headunit, please be sure to respond to SDL Core with the result `UNSUPPORTED_RESOURCE` if an unsupported request has been made.

 ### HMI UI Additions